Here’s a look at some statistics from Hurricane Katrina.

-- Severe flooding damage to Gulfport, Mississippi, New Orleans
+- Severe flooding damage to cities along the Gulf Coast, from New Orleans to Biloxi, Mississippi.

 Insurance companies have paid an estimated $41.1 billion on 1.7 million different claims for damage to vehicles, homes, and businesses in six states.
-63% of the losses occurred in Louisiana and 34% occurred in Mississippi.
+Nearly 56% of the losses occurred in Louisiana and nearly 30% occurred in Mississippi.

 By 2007, 99% of the 1.2 million personal property claims had been settled by insurers.

-The National Flood Insurance Program paid out $16.3 billion in claims
+The National Flood Insurance Program paid out $16 billion in claims.

-for public works projects such as the repair and rebuilding of roads, schools, and buildings, in the 10 years since the storm, and $6.7 billion in recovery aid to more than one million people and households.
+During the first ten years after the storm, FEMA provided more than $15 billion to the Gulf states for public works projects, including the repair and rebuilding of roads, schools and buildings.
+The agency also provided $6.7 billion in recovery aid to more than one million people and households.